The Overall Process

-The GIGAmacro images featured are assembled from thousands of individual photographs.
+The GIGAmacro images featured are assembled from hundreds, or more often thousands, of individual photographs.
 These photographs are captured using the GIGAmacro Magnify2, and are then combined to create a seamless image that has astounding resolution and depth of field.

 The resulting GIGAmacro image can be explored using a tiled-image viewer, (you’ve seen and used one every time you use Google Maps where, as you zoom in, the image gets more and more detailed), designed specifically for gigapixel imagery.
 Also, multiple GIGAmacro images can be compared to each other using the GIGAmacro Viewer, and shared with the public and other researchers.
 This new approach to photographing and studying subjects is typically used for research, but can also be applied to curriculum, interactive exhibits, industrial quality control or print formats.

 An Amazing New Tool

 In the GIGAmacro workflow we integrate a number of different technologies to provide a complete systems to produce, manage, share, annotate and view the images.
 Because we have designed and assembled the equipment, software, and workflow processes, creating GIGAmacro images is now straightforward and relatively easy.

 The process of taking thousands of images of a small subject can be quite difficult; shooting the images manually exacerbates the challenges of precise positioning, focusing, and subsequent file management.